thibault-charlottin/ACC-platoon-fuel-consumption/README.md

-This reposit contains the codes of the TRB paper "Fuel consumption of adaptive cruise control platoons: bench experiments and data-driven estimation for real traffic"<br>
+This reposit contains the codes of the TRR paper "Fuel consumption of adaptive cruise control platoons: bench experiments and data-driven estimation for real traffic"<br>

 ## File structure